-St Mary's is a faith school that promotes its vision and ethos through core Christian values, these values reflect the needs of the community and are applicable to other faiths and those who have none, thereby ensuring the learning community is value based in its approach to securing positive outcomes for all its members.
+Our schools are faith schools that promote a vision and ethos through core Christian values, these values reflect the needs of the community and are applicable to other faiths and those who have none, thereby ensuring the learning community is value based in its approach to securing positive outcomes for all its members.
 The school values support the development of the whole child so they can fulfil their potential in all areas of their lives and become valued members of an ever increasingly global community.